 Ahead of him, a car with its front end wrapped around a tree, windshield shattered, was on fire.
 The flames were intense and licked upwards, offering heat in the chilled night air.
 The car looked familiar, a cherry red Impala, like his mother used to...
 In sharp waves he remembered fleeing into the stormy night with his distraught mother, barreling down whatever back-road channels she thought safe to travel, being struck from behind and the car losing control.

 In a panicky fit, the young man attempted to scramble to his feet, to get to the car to make sure his mother had escaped the burning vehicle.
 But his legs wouldn't respond, they just sat there splayed haphazardly, one straight out in front of him, the other cocked and bent inward at the knee.
 A putrid smell assaulted his nostrils.
 His heart rate quickened and he tried crying out for her, nothing but a choked moan leaving his lips.
-After another try, a slow drawn out croak called his mother's name out into the fire-lit woods.
+After another try, a slow drawn out croak called out into the fire-lit woods.

 There was a shifting in the flickering blaze.
 A response to his groans, giving him a momentary pang of hope and relief.
 But from around the driver's side end of the car, stepping out from behind the metal-fused tree, a tall figure came into view.
 It wasn't his mother.
 The fire created dancing shadows, but exposed enough of the individual to provide a hazy profile.
 A white male of average height and build, dressed in a charcoal grey suit, a dark fedora shrouding most of his face.